 - When using either tool, push outward across the surface, adjusting pressure as needed based on the type of material you’re working with.

 - Lift the tool at the end of the stroke and bring it back to the starting position before allowing it to touch the surface again.

-- When files become clogged clean them with a wire brush or file card.
-Rubbing chalk on the surface of the tool can help prevent clogging.
+- When files become clogged, clean with a wire brush or file card.
+Rub chalk on the surface of the tool to prevent clogging.